-This is an excellent way to progress your business or management career, as you can opt to study part-time and focus your thesis on an issue close to you, your employer or industry.
+A PhD research degree an excellent way to progress your business or management career, or pursue a career in academia.
+With a study solution to fit your needs, you can opt to study part-time or full-time and can focus your thesis on an issue close to you, your employer or industry.

-We’re an equally compelling option if you want to pursue an academic career, thanks to our international reputation and the comprehensive research training and development we provide.
+Thanks to our international reputation and the comprehensive research training and development we provide, we’re an equally compelling option if you want to pursue an academic career.
 This includes modules in academic writing and publishing, compiling research bids, conference presentation, research methods and management, networking and team working.

-If you're interested in finding out more about research study opportunities, please contact firstname.lastname@example.org
+If you're interested in finding out more about postgraduate research study opportunities, please contact email@example.com